Order of a reaction

 ln\frac{[A]}{[A]_0}=-vkt\; \; \; or\; \; \; ln[A]=-vkt+ln[A]_0\; \; \; \; \; \; \; \; 14

-For a zero order reaction, e.g. the decomposition of excess N2O on hot platinum, N_2O\rightarrow N_2+\frac{1}{2}O_2, the rate equation is -\frac{d[N_2O]}{dt}=k, and by integrating both sides of the differential rate equation, its integral form is:
+For a zero order reaction, e.g. the decomposition of excess N2O on hot platinum, N_2O\rightarrow N_2+\frac{1}{2}O_2, the rate equation is -\frac{d[N_2O]}{dt}=k.
+Integrating both sides of this differential rate equation yields:

 [N_2O]=-kt+[N_2O]_0\; \; \; \; \; \; \; \; 15